NC3-LU/MOSP/docs/index.rst

 JSON objects.

 MOSP supports any kind of JSON objects, you just have to specify a JSON schema.
-The instance `objects.monarc.lu <https://objects.monarc.lu/>`_ is operated by CASES.
+The instance `objects.monarc.lu <https://objects.monarc.lu/>`_ is operated by NC3 Luxembourg.
 It is dedicated to gather security related objects, in the first place aimed to be used with MONARC.